Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Application to COVID-19

 respectively, where $\int_{\Omega_{-j}}\cdots{\rm{d}}F_{-j}(\mathbf{x}_{-j})$ indicates integration over the variables not in $j$ and $F_{-j}(\mathbf{x}_{-j})=\prod^d_{i\neq j}F_i(x_i)$.
-Since the MCMC samples of $\mathcal{R}_0(\mathbf{x})$ are available for any $\mathbf{x}\in\Omega$, and the integration in \eqref{eq:fanova} can be approximated by the Monte-Carlo integration \citep{caflisch1998monte}, the samples of the posterior distributions of $m_0$ and $m_j(x_j)$ can be naturally drawn via a Monte-Carlo sampling method.
+Since the MCMC samples of $\mathcal{R}_0(\mathbf{x})$ are available for any $\mathbf{x}\in\Omega$ and the integration in \eqref{eq:fanova} can be approximated by the Monte-Carlo integration \citep{caflisch1998monte}, the samples of the posterior distributions of $m_0$ and $m_j(x_j)$ can be naturally drawn via a Monte-Carlo sampling method.
 This is similar to \cite{le2014bayesian} for estimating the Sobol indices through a surrogate model that accounts for both the integration errors and the surrogate model uncertainty.

 The boxplots of the overall means of $\mathcal{R}_0(\mathbf{x})$ are shown in Figure \ref{fig:mean_effect}.
-It can be seen that among these eight cities, Chicago has the highest basic reproduction number than other cities, which implies that each existing infection in Chicago can cause more new infections than other cities, while the existing infection in New York causes less new infections than others.
-Before illustrating the main effects, the sensitivity analysis \citep{sobol1993sensitivity} is adopted to determine which input factors are responsible for the most variation in the basic reproduction number.
+It can be seen that among these eight cities, Chicago has the highest basic reproduction number than other cities, which implies that each existing infection in Chicago can cause more new infections than other cities, while the existing infection in Baltimore and Houston causes fewer new infections.
+Before illustrating the main effects, sensitivity analysis \citep{sobol1993sensitivity} is adopted to determine which input factors are responsible for the most variation in the basic reproduction number.
 The result is shown in Figure \ref{fig:main_effect_sa}.
-Although no unique factor can dominate the others for all of the cities in terms of sensitivity index, it appears that government interventions have made stronger impacts than weather factors on the virus spread in most of the cities, especially in Baltimore and Chicago.
-On the other hand, some cities, such as Los Angeles, Houston, and Saint Louis, have shown the evidence that temperature has played a crucial role in explaining the variation of the basic reproduction number.
+Although no unique factor can dominate the others for all of the cities in terms of sensitivity index, it appears that government interventions have made stronger impacts than weather factors on the virus spread in most of the cities, especially in Baltimore and San Francisco.
+On the other hand, some cities, such as Los Angeles, Saint Louis, and Atlanta, have shown evidence that temperature has played a crucial role in explaining the variation of the basic reproduction number.